your-github-widgets/.github/profile/README.md

 ## Bare Minimum

 To begin with a bare minimum set of features, it's ideally nice to have an application that implements [Use case 1](#personal-blog)

+Exporting the statistics as html widgets could be a first step for a bare minimum app

 ## Motivation
 There are quite few motivational aspects behind the idea for this project.